 We will match or beat any price on the SlantRange 3P in Australia

 Buy your SlantRange 3P Multispectral NDVI Camera Sensor for Drones from Rise Above in Sydney, and have confidence that you are dealing with Australia's UAV experts.
-We always offer Australia's best prices and support.
-We have a team of technicians who can handle most warranty issues locally, as well as repairs, maintenance and upgrades.
 For more info, click here

 More Powerful.
 More Flexible.
 More Platforms.

 New for 2017, SlantRange introduce the most powerful on-board processing system in the industry for immediate, in-field results.
 Built around the Qualcomm Snapdragon processor, the SLANTRANGE 3p multispectral sensor extends advanced analytics to all of the world’s agricultural acres, not just those within easy reach of a fast internet connection.